no23reason/react-geolocated/README.md

 npm install react-geolocated --save
 ```

-Then using in your application like this:
+Then use in your application like this:

 ```js
 import React from 'react';